shlomif/fc-solve/fc-solve/source/README.txt

 If there's another "FC:" line, the previous line will be overriden.

-You can specify the contents of the foundations by prefixing the line with "Founds:" and then using a format as follows:
+You can specify the contents of the foundations by prefixing the line with "Founds:" or with "Foundations:" and then using a format as follows:

 -----------------------
 Founds: H-5 C-A S-0 D-K
 -----------------------

-Hence, the deck ID followed by a dash followed by the card number in the foundation.
+Hence, the suit ID followed by a dash followed by the card number in the foundation.
 A suit that is not present will be assumed to be 0.
-Again, if there's more than one then the previous lines will be overriden.
+Again, if there's more than one line like that, then the previous lines will be ignored and overridden.

 The program will stop processing the input as soon as it read 8 lines of standard stacks.
 Therefore, it is recommended that the foundations and